 Talk about finger food!
 These sweet potato wedges look incredible stacked high on a platter.
 They’re soft and sweet, as much candy for the mouth as they are for the eyes.
-Chili powder makes this deliciously easy, but experiment with other seasonings such as ground cumin, chopped fresh rosemary, or fresh thyme leaves.
+Chili powder makes this deliciously easy, but experiment with other seasonings such as paprika, cinnamon, cumin, chopped fresh rosemary, or fresh thyme leaves.
 For dunking, ketchup always works, or try a squeeze of fresh lime juice for a British chips-and-vinegar effect.–Allison Fishman

 LC Voluptuous, Curvy, and Substantial Note